billreiss/breiss_DevRadio/OpenAIRecommendationAppMaui/OpenAIRecommendationAppMaui/README.md

 Create a new MAUI App project.
 Name it `OpenAIRecommendationAppMaui`.

-Add an `appsettings.json`file to the root of the project, set the build action to Embedded Resource.
+Add an `Constants.cs`file to the root of the project.
 The content should look like this.
 A null endpoint will hit openai.com, if you have an Azure OpenAI instance put the endpoint here.

 ```
+namespace OpenAIRecommendationAppMaui;

+static internal class Constants
 {
-  "OpenAIKey": "my-openai-key",
-  "OpenAIEndpoint": null
+    public const string OpenAIKey = "my-openai-key";
+    public const string OpenAIEndpoint = null;
 }
 ```

-Install NuGet packages `Microsoft.Extensions.Configuration.Json` and `Microsoft.Extensions.Configuration.Binder`.
-This is so we can consume the `appsettings.json` file.
+> Important Note: For production, you will want to protect your OpenAI API Key, including it as a contant in your code is not secure and your key can be easily retrieved.
+Implement a web service to retrieve the key, and then if you wish to store it, use encryption such as Secure String.

 Install the `Azure.AI.OpenAI` NuGet package.
 It's in beta so you need to include prerelease.

+> Important Note: Since this library is in beta, the API is still evolving.
+This sample is currently expecting version 1.0.0-beta.8.
+At this time, there is a beta 9 that has breaking API changes.
+It also seems to have an issue with non-chat models currently and the response is truncated.
+I'll update this sample when there is a viable new beta or official release.

 Add a Services folder, and create the following `OpenAIService` class: